 Lets face it, picking out a wine can be a daunting task.
 Unless you are a seasoned wine connoisseur, chances are you stand in front of incredibly overcrowded shelves of wine at your local supermarket or wine store in a bewildered state.
 Maybe you have a go-to favorite or a recommendation from a friend, or maybe you seek help from a knowledgeable salesperson – or do you simply snatch the bottle with the best looking label design?

 All of you oenophiles out there may cringe at the thought, but most are guilty of it.
 I have, on more than one occasion, chosen a bottle that caught my eye.
-In fact, the 2015 Gallo wine consumer trend survey reports that millennials are four times more likely to purchase a wine based on the wine label.
+In fact, the 2015 Gallo wine consumer trend survey reports that millennials are four times more likely to purchase a wine based on the wine label design.

 Packaging is one of the most important aspects for marketing wine and for grabbing the customers attention.
 When it comes to wine, a well crafted label should make an instant impression and also say something about the character of the contents within.
 Among a sea of wine bottles, a label design that appeals to a consumer sub-consciously will most likely always out compete those that require contemplation.
 Whether we consciously know it or not, wine labels communicate feeling.